 - Represent Queues via Triage Channels in Slack, where Agents are notified of new Tickets and can work on them.

-- Setup Alerting on pending responses or closure time - to continuously flag Tickets that need attention.
+- Set up alerting on pending responses or closure time - to continuously flag Tickets that need attention.

-- Setup AI-Agents to post instant responses and auto-resolve employee concerns to reduce work for human Agents.
+- Set up AI-Agents to post instant responses and auto-resolve employee concerns to reduce work for human Agents.

-- Integrate tools like Okta, Kandji, AssetPanda into their flows so most tickets can be resolved from Slack directly.
+- Integrate tools like Okta, Kandji, and Asset Panda into their flows so that most tickets can be resolved directly in Slack.

-How to Support Customers on Slack?
+How To Manage External Ticketing and Support Customers on Slack?

 - Be able to manage hundreds of customers across Slack and MS Teams - by bringing their conversations into a centralized Dashboard.

-- Collaborate with customers without imposing formal Ticketing everywhere - by tracking conversations in Slack internally.
+- Collaborate with customers without imposing formal Ticketing everywhere—by tracking conversations in Slack internally.

 - Answer customer questions using AI Agents trained on company documentation and KBs.